This project has been discontinued

 : WebSockets implementation, which V2 could not fathom to include.

-However, due to the nature of this improvement, there has been a bit of a bump on the minimum, being really that your Roblox Studio is running using Direct X 11, and it has some performance, as low spec machines may have some issues due to ImGui being slightly more expensive to run.
-However a patch is on the works which would remove this dependency if you so desire using flags in the settings of RbxStu V3.
+However, due to the nature of this improvement, there has been a bit of a bump on the minimum, being really that your Roblox Studio is running using DirectX 11, and it has some performance, as low-spec machines may have some issues due to ImGui being slightly more expensive to run.
+However, a patch is in the works that would remove this dependency if you so desire using flags in the settings of RbxStu V3.

 Regardless, you can obtain the DLL at RbxStu’s GitHub, while optionally you can join the RbxStu Discord for some extra information on the project, as well as for reporting bugs (although you can also use the aforementioned GitHub repository issues to report as well!).
 There is currently no formal RbxStu V3 documentation; it is in the works, however, and will hopefully be ready by the start of next year, which may also include some fun facts, as well as a high-level overview of what the function does under the hood.
+Documentation for RbxStu V3 has been partially released here.

-Cheers, and merry Christmas!
+Cheers, and Merry Christmas!
 Let’s give exploiters a tough comeback into Roblox in 2025.